Labeling Agent

 • This feature is currently only supported for Span Labeling project.

-• This is a current limitation that will be improved in the future.
+• This is currently a limitation that will be improved in the future.

 Using Labeling Agents